meonkeys/superfind/README.md

 # superfind

-Find files and folders on the filesystem including archives.
+Find files and folders on the filesystem including within archives.

 ## SYNOPSIS